-From the IS/NOP, there are off-site single-family residences associated with neighboring agricultural operations surrounding the project site to the north, west, and east.
-There are several off-site residences located within the windshed of the dairy (defined as an area of 1,320 feet upwind to 2,640 downwind of the periphery of the animal facility).
-Table 2 lists the immediate surrounding land uses and corresponding General Plan and zoning designations to the Silva Dairy Farms active animal confinement facilities.
+From the IS/NOP, there are offsite single-family residences associated with neighboring agricultural operations surrounding the project site.
+There is one off-site residence located within the windshed of the dairy (defined as an area of 1,320 feet upwind to 2,640 downwind of the periphery of the animal facility).